breadtubetv/breadtubetv/content/channels/rebeccawatson/index.md

----
 description: Rebecca leads a team of skeptical female activists at Skepchick.org.
   She travels around the world delivering entertaining talks on science, atheism, feminism, and skepticism.
 There is currently an asteroid orbiting the sun with her name on it.
 Assorted nerdery.
 title: Rebecca Watson
 type: channel
-channel: rebeccawatson
 menu:
   main:
     parent: Channels
 videos:
 - 0QxT9aIowvw
-tags:
+tags: null
 url: /rebeccawatson/
 providers:
   blog: